irondrive/andromeda-server/README.md

 Parameters can also be given that are arrays or objects.
 On the CLI, this is done using JSON.
 E.g. `--myarray "[5,10,15]"` or `--myobj "{test:5}"`.
 Via HTTP it would look like `?myarr[0]=test&myarr[1]=test` or `?myobj[key]=val`.

 ### File Inputs
 From the CLI, files can be included in two ways.
 The file's contents can be dumped into any variable itself via @ `--myparam@ myfile.txt`.
-If the app specifically requires it, a file's path can be sent to the app directly via % `--myparam% myfile.txt`.  @ will appear to the app as a regular parameter (and is a safer way of inputting things like passwords) while % is for app actions that require files.
+If the app specifically requires it, a file's path can be sent to the app directly via % `--myparam% myfile.txt`.  @ will appear to the app as a regular parameter (and is a safer way of inputting things) while % is for app actions that require files.
 With %, the inputted file's name can optionally be modified as well `--myparam% myfile.txt newname.txt`.

+### Interactive Input
+Using `!` at the end of a parameter name (e.g. `--myparam!`) will read the parameter value interactively from the console (or from STDIN).
+This is a good way to input things like passwords.
+Unfortunately PHP does not support silent input, so all input will be echoed to the console.

 # Installation